redpelicans/evtx/README.md

 `sum` and `product` are targets methods.

-Target methods will get an input and must return an output value wrapped in a Promise.
+Target methods will get an input and **must return** an output value wrapped in a Promise.
-You can use them in an asynchronous context.
+You can use them in an asynchronous context, event outside of an asynchronous context you must return a Promise.

 Do not use service definition directly, but via `evtx` (see bellow);